cnetboy/ref/README.md

 ##Samples

 I included a sample output from the integration code in /samples/debug.log.
 This is basically so that you know what the output will be like.
-This is also what Mu needs to plot.
-I also included the /samples/history.txt which is a dump of the bash history.
-It should give you an idea of what I was doing to run the experiment (and test things earlier on).
+This data can then be transformed and plotted.
+The /samples/history.txt file is a dump of the bash history, it shows as an example on how to run the experiment.

+##Utility model (UFair.
+Example usecase)

+This glues together the various elements.
+It includes both my integration code and Mu's QoE code, and can be found in the /UFair folder.
+The code to run is the /UFair/integration.py script.
+This will do the talking between the OpenFlow controller, Mu's QoE code and the REF framework.
+Try python integration.py -h to check out the parameters you can pass.
+To install the required packages, run pip install -r requirements.txt; that should install everything.

+The configuration file used in the experiments (/UFair/config.json) is a tree structure, describing the nodes (hosts, servers and switches) and the connections between them (the edges).
+The config is fairly self explanatory, but is rather tedious to build.

+The /UFair/integration.py code has been documented pretty well, so it should be relatively easy to modify it for new Utility models.

 ##Publications
 To be updated